 The City that Never Sleeps didn’t earn that moniker for no reason.
 Manhattan and its five surrounding boroughs make up the the world’s capital of culture, offering world class museums, restaurants, shopping, theater and a host of other iconic sights and attractions.
 Pair that with an unparalleled momentum that keeps city dwellers and visitors buzzing from one place to the next and you will finally understand what’s at the heart of the Big Apple.

-Sleep at the St. Regis in Midtown, New York City – Eat at Landmark by Rich Torrisi, Jeff Zalaznick and Mario Carbone, as soon as it opens – Drink a dirty martini at the Polo Lounge or enjoy a scotch in the West Village’s Waverly Inn – See the landmarks form Brooklyn Bridge – Shop Bergdorf Goodman on 5th Avenue – Get outside the city in the meadows of Central Park – Don’t miss the theater or a concert at The Bowery Ballroom
+Sleep at the St. Regis in Midtown, New York City – Eat at Major Food Group’s new seafood restaurant The Pool, and one of the city’s best new dining spots The Grill, both are housed inside the Seagram Building – Sip stellar drinks in a laid-back ambiance at The Up & Up or enjoy a scotch in the West Village’s Waverly Inn – See the landmarks from Brooklyn Bridge – Shop Bergdorf Goodman on 5th Avenue – Get outside the city in the meadows of Central Park – Don’t miss the theater or a concert at The Bowery Ballroom

 The most densely populated city in the United States has no shortage of opportunities to keep you busy.
 Visit iconic attractions like Central Park, The Statue of Liberty, Times Square and One World Observatory at One World Trade Center.
 See world-class art at any one of the city’s renowned museums—the Museum of Modern Art, The Metropolitan Museum of Art, The Guggenheim Museum, The Whitney Museum and The New Museum to name a few.
 Scour theater listings for your favorite Broadway play.
 Outfit your wardrobe by shopping up and down Fifth Avenue and hitting eclectic downtown boutiques.
 If you are a foodie, you can eat and drink your way through the city from noodles and dim sum in Chinatown and classic slices of New York pizza to multiple Michelin Starred restaurants and cocktail bars.